 For more on different techniques in image annotation check here

 Annotators label images according to the directions given.
 A platform is needed to annotate all these images.
-There are open-source tools to do these annotations in but they haven’t always succeeded in meeting everyone’s project constraints.
+There are open-source tools to do these annotations.
+But they haven’t always succeeded in meeting everyone’s project constraints.
 And the companies providing image annotation services have developed tools of their own to meet project needs.
-In order to fulfill the project demands companies like Infolks even customizes their tools.
+In order to fulfill the project demands companies like Infolks even customize their tools.

 There are many tools available to do image annotations.
-But not every tool can get the work done as the projects need it do be done.
-One important step in image annotation is selecting the right tool for the work.
+However, not every tool can get the work done as the projects need it to be done.
+Most important step in image annotation is selecting the right tool for the work.

-3) The objects in the images are annotated using appropriate techniques.
+3) Annotate the objects in the images using appropriate techniques

 The objects in images are annotated as per the project instructions and sometimes the project demands the annotator to a particular technique.

 The images produced this way serve as data to train the computer vision programs and hence called training data.
-These training data plays a major role in how your programs behave, so selecting experienced annotators or crowdsourcing companies is a crucial task too.
+These training data play a major role in how your programs behave.
+So selecting experienced annotators or crowdsourcing companies is a crucial task too.